Aphrontos/Euclidean-Orchard/README.md

 # A Representation of Euler's Sieve

 ## Description
-Euler's sieve is an algorithm that is almost identical to Aristhosthenes' Sieve.
-THe only difference is that Euler's sieve does not mark a number again.
+Euler's sieve is an algorithm that marks composite numbers only once.

 ## Motivation
 I just felt curious what will happen and how it would look like.